By Natalia Yurevich

 My family grew wheat, barley, oat, peas, soy, all sorts of crops.
 We had cows, pigs, sheep, quite a lot of animals on the farm.

-I started working very young and I believe it helped me out in my adult life:
+I started working very young.
+I believe it helped me out in my adult life:

 I am hard-working because that is how I learned it.

 Now I know that I was fortunate to grow up on the farm.
 I was able to be in nature; I loved looking at those skies, peaceful and quiet at night, all of that was lovely.
-My connection with animals was really nurtured and a lot of what we did on the farm was fun, for that I feel grateful.
+My connection with animals was really nurtured.
+A lot of what we did on the farm was fun.
+For that I feel grateful.

 What were your chores?